 What initially got you into writing music for video games?

 I received a Commodore 64 for Christmas when I was 13 years old and immediately became hooked on the great music for those games.
-It was the first time a computer or game console had a real analog chip inside (I don´t think any computer had an analog chip since).
+It was the first time a computer or game console had a real analogue chip inside (I don´t think any computer had an analogue chip since).
 So the music was just wonderful - composers working on this machine really made the music stand out.
 And that was it for me - I was hooked.
-Around the same time I got my first synth and started making music with synths and drum machines as well.
+Around the same time, I got my first synth and started making music with synths and drum machines as well.

 What would you say was your first big break and how did it come about?

 Hitman was probably the first game where people in the industry really seemed to take notice.
 My previous scores for Genesis/Megadrive games such as Subterrania & Adventures Batman and Robin were embraced by the gamers and I still get emails about those scores.
 But I don´t think the industry really knew what to think of the music - it was very different from everything else.
 We made our own music program and I was able to use 6 channels of FM 44hz CD quality.
 So it was a bit like the C64 in a sense that there was this really amazing sound chip in the Sega Genesis/Megadrive.
 Most US games used Sega´s own sample playback music program which had a lo-fi kind of sound limited by the small amount of ram; the samples were very short in 22hz quality or less.

 You have created soundtracks for both games and movies, what are the main differences in writing music for these mediums?

 Well in movies you follow the film’s storyline and the lead of the director.
 It´s a big help getting to know the director.
 I often end up becoming friends with directors I work with.
 You really have to be able to get along and understand their vision.
 With games, you often work with an audio department and so it´s more of a professional working relationship that´s more geared towards meeting the demands of an entire team.